TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Split/Index.rst

 This is an example of TypoScript-code that imports the content of field "bodytext" from the $cObj->data-array (ln 2).
-The content is split by the linebreak-character (ln 4).
+The content is split by the line break character (ln 4).
 The items should all be treated with a stdWrap (ln 5) which imports the value of the item (ln 6).
 This value is wrapped in a table row where the first column is a bullet-gif (ln 7).
 Finally the whole thing is wrapped in the proper